 21. Keyword Density Analyzer Tool.
 With this simple tool, you can paste in links to your webpages and analyze them for getting to the right meta tags, page titles, post titles, and you'll learn about the optimal balance of keywords to use when creating new content.

 23. Headline Analyzer Tool by CoSchedule.
-The CoSchedule team is going something right.
-They have tons of great tools, including this one that gives you a quick SEO analysis of how your potential headline ranks on a scale of 0-100.
+The CoSchedule team is doing something right.
+They have tons of great online business tools, including this one that gives you a quick SEO analysis of how your potential headline ranks on a scale of 0-100.
 It goes a step further and also helps you boost the effectiveness of your blog post titles with powerful word and phrase recommendations.

 24. Buzzsumo.
 I use this diverse researching tool to concept potential blog post topics, find key influencers to help distribute my content, and identify opportunities to build relationships with potential partner sites.
 You can use it to see how many social shares a competitor's blog post has, which will give you insights as to which social channels that topic may perform best on.
 It’s a great place to see which topics related to your online business get the most attention, so that you don’t go flying blind the next time you write a new blog post.